Kurgan: Kurgan hypothesis

 The Kurgan hypothesis is that Proto-Indo-Europeans were the bearers of the Kurgan culture of the Black Sea and the Caucasus and west of the Urals.
-Introduced by Marija Gimbutas in 1956, it combines kurgan archaeology with linguistics to locate the origins of the peoples who spoke the Proto-Indo-European language.
+Introduced by Marija Gimbutas in 1956, the theory combines kurgan archaeology with linguistics to locate the origins of the peoples who spoke the Proto-Indo-European language.
 She tentatively named the culture "Kurgan" after its distinctive burial mounds and traced its diffusion into Europe.
 The hypothesis has had a significant effect upon Indo-European studies.

 Scholars who follow Gimbutas identify a "Kurgan culture" as reflecting an early Proto-Indo-European ethnicity that existed in the steppes and in southeastern Europe from the fifth millennium to the third millennium BC.
 In Kurgan cultures, most burials were in kurgans, either clan or individual.
-Most prominent leaders were buried in individual kurgans, now called "royal kurgans".
-These individual kurgans have attracted the most attention and publicity because they were more elaborate than clan kurgans and contained grave goods.

-Scytho-Siberian monuments
+Geographic distribution

+From their origins on the Pontic–Caspian steppe, kurgans spread across eastern and southeastern Europe, Central Asia, southern Siberia, and parts of Anatolia.
+Regional traditions developed over several thousand years, reflecting local burial customs, construction methods, and funerary practices.

+In present-day Turkey, the Beşiktaş kurgan formation, dating to about 3000 BCE, was discovered during construction of the Istanbul Metro M7.
+Excavations identified 78 kurgans, providing evidence of prehistoric kurgan construction in northwestern Anatolia.

-The monuments of these cultures coincide with the Scytho-Siberian world (Saka) monuments.
-Scytho-Siberian monuments have common features and sometimes, common genetic roots.
-Also associated with these spectacular burial mounds are the Pazyryk, an ancient people who lived in the Altai Mountains that lay in Siberian Russia on the Ukok Plateau, near the borders with China, Kazakhstan, and Mongolia.
-The archaeological site on the Ukok Plateau associated with the Pazyryk culture is included in the Golden Mountains of Altai UNESCO World Heritage Site.
+Across the Eurasian Steppe, kurgans became characteristic burial monuments of Scythian, Saka, and Sarmatian societies.
+In the Altai Mountains of southern Siberia, the Pazyryk culture constructed kurgans on the Ukok Plateau, near the modern borders of China, Kazakhstan, and Mongolia.
+The archaeological landscape of the Ukok Plateau forms part of the Golden Mountains of Altai UNESCO World Heritage Site.

-Scytho-Siberian classification includes monuments from the eighth to the third century BC.
-This period is called the Early or Ancient Nomads epoch.
-"Hunnic" monuments date from the third century BC to the sixth century AD, and Turkic ones from the sixth century AD to the thirteenth century AD, leading up to the Mongolian epoch.
+Farther east, the Noin-Ula kurgan, located near the Selenga River in the hills of northern Mongolia north of Ulaanbaatar, is the tomb of Uchjulü-Chanuy (8 BC – AD 13), head of the Hun confederation.

+Several prehistoric kurgans also survive in present-day Poland, where the words kopiec and kurhan are used for burial mounds.
+Mounds at Jawczyce were described by Bishop Nankerus in 1322; one uncertainly dated Neolithic or Bronze Age kurgan contained the burial of an elderly person, perhaps male, together with weapons and pottery fragments.
+Skalbmierz has kurgans dated to 4000 BC.